sagemath/trac_to_gh/Issue 4988.md

 # Issue 4988: major easy-to-fix but STUPID bug in gcd

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4988

 Original creator: was